-Video Emails are short video specific to emails.
+Video Emails are short videos specific to emails.
 Most businesses run an automated email marketing campaign.
-A great way to nurture your target audience from the top of the funnel to the next is video emails.
-Using the email information, you already have, you can address your audience using this type of videos.
+A great way to nurture your target audience from the top of the funnel to the next is through video emails.
+Using the email information, you already have, you can address your audience using this type of video.
 It is a creative and attention-grabbing way of email marketing.

 This format requires short videos or even gifs can be used.
 Apply CTAs to this format thoroughly for conversions.
-Keep it optimized to your target audience.
+Keep it optimized for your target audience.
 These videos don't require a lot of video content but should work like a flashing billboard.
 You can use email videos as teasers for other platforms.
 Email videos also work well for events.
-Add a good OTO or one time offer for conversions.
+Add a good OTO or one-time offer for conversions.

 When to use Video Emails:

-Personalised invites, demo meetings and sales follow ups are a handful of examples illustrating the same.
-Most of the video types in this list can be sent as part of an email message to address a prospect in a specific step in the buyer's journey.
+Personalized invites, demo meetings, and sales follow-ups are a handful of examples illustrating the same.
+Most of the video types in this list can be sent as part of an email message to address a prospect in a specific step in the buyer’s journey.

 7. Company Culture Videos